DylanLRPollock/Monkey-Head-Project/docs/honeycomb-storage.md

 ## Retention and pruning

-`huey.honeycomb.retention.RetentionPolicy` applies content-aware expiry rules to old cells, using duration strings such as `14d` or `6m`.
-Operators can set different windows per content type or comb and record how many rows were pruned, closing the loop between ingestion, monitoring, and retention.【F:src/huey/honeycomb/retention.py†L29-L95】
+`hueyos.honeycomb.retention.RetentionPolicy` applies content-aware expiry rules to old cells, using duration strings such as `14d` or `6m`.
+Operators can set different windows per content type or comb and record how many rows were pruned, closing the loop between ingestion, monitoring, and retention.【F:src/hueyos/honeycomb/retention.py†L29-L95】